 Become a member of the PCDN Career Campus to get daily access (to job opportunities) community(network with other impact professionals); learning with sector-experts and receive guidance from PCDN Career Coaches.

 Book a session PCDN Coaching Services

-Subscribe to PCDN.global’s Daily or Weekly Newsletter
+Subscribe to PCDN.global’s Weekly Newsletter

 This episode was brought to you thanks to the Rotary Peace Fellowship: